galliaproject/gallia-core/README.md

       obj('p -> obj ('f -> "foo", 'g -> 1), 'z -> true, 'h -> obj('F -> "oof")) ) }
 ```

-Where `check` wraps an equality assertion (I have not settled on a definitive [testing library](https://github.com/galliaproject/gallia-docs/blob/master/tasks.md#testing-library) yet).
+Where `check` wraps an equality assertion.
+I have not settled on a definitive [testing library](https://github.com/galliaproject/gallia-docs/blob/master/tasks.md#testing-library) yet, though considering utest at this point.

 <a name="210127134041"></a>
 ### Why so few comments, especially scaladoc?